jonasmore/JellyJams/README.md

 - Configurable via web UI settings

 ### 🔄 Automatic Library Refresh
 JellyJams automatically triggers a Jellyfin media library scan after playlist creation to ensure playlists appear immediately in your Jellyfin interface.
+This can be disabled in .env.

 ## 📁 Generated Playlists